By Leo Babauta

 So how do we combat this urge?
 I suggest not doing just one thing, but many.
 Attack the enemy from all sides, and soon the enemy will collapse.
 Here are some great strategies for beating the urge to do the useless:

 - Know what’s important.
 If your task list is just a list of everything you need to do, you haven’t distinguished between the high-impact tasks and the busy-work.
 Mark down your top three priorities for the day.
 Everything else should be secondary.

 - Make it prominent.
 Either on your computer or on your wall or right smack in the middle of your desk, have some kind of prominent reminder of what you’re supposed to be doing today

 - Single-task.
 I wrote recently about the power of single-tasking, and that’s important here, because if you multi-task, you tend to switch between what you should be doing and what you shouldn’t — the important vs. the useless tasks.

 - Identify your time-wasters.
 What are the things that you do most often?
 For some, it’s email, for others, it’s the phone, for others, it’s a certain website or three.
 If you aren’t sure, track it for a couple days.
 Know your time-wasters and you can beat them.

 - Log them.
 Sometimes just the act of keeping track of something for a week or two will make you more conscious of things.
-You could use a service such as pageaddict, or just use paper and pen.

 - Change your habits.
 If your biggest time-waster is email (for example), make a conscious, dedicated effort to change that specific habit, from checking email every 5 minutes to checking it at two or three designated times of day (for example).
 (Read more tips on changing habits: the no-fail method, 5 things you need to know, 13 things to avoid.)